instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 ## Conclusion

 We've seen how `Instructor` can make your life easier, from fine-tuning to distillation.
-Stay tuned for more updates and don't forget to check out the survey at [useinstructor.com](https://useinstructor.com).
+Now if you're thinking wow, I'd love a backend service to do this for continously, you're in luck!
+Please check out the survey at [useinstructor.com](https://useinstructor.com) and let us know who you are.